w3c/trace-context/spec/21-http_header_format_rationale.md

   Storing original value also has negative effects.
 Valid `traceparent` is 55 characters (out of 512 allowed for `tracestate`).
 And "bad" headers could be much longer pushing valuable `tracestate` pairs out.
 Also this requirement increases the chance of abuse.
 When a bad actor will start sending a header with the version `99` that is only understood by that actor.
 And the fact that every system passes thru the original value allows this actor to build a complete solution based on this header.
 - Option 3 with the fallback to option 2 seems to allow the easiest transition between versions by forcing a lot of restrictions on the future.
 Initial proposal was to try to parse individual parts like `trace-id` than `parent-id`.
 Assuming `parent-id` size or format may change without changing `trace-id`.
 However the majority sees potential for abuse here.
 So we suggest to force future versions to be additive to the current format.
 And if parsing fails at any stage - simply restart the trace.

+## Restarting trace

+There are two main reasons distributed trace context needs to be restarted - logical restart and privacy & security motivated restarts.
+Privacy & security should never be taken lightly.
+However, trace context is designed to have low impact on these aspects and tracing vendors should provide a ways to eliminate risks of trusting incoming identifiers without compromising on interoperability various systems.

+The field `tracestate` carries information that in most cases have strong association with the `traceparent`.
+Specifically, with the `trace-id` field.
+Tracing vendors will assume that association to optimize the size of the `tracestate` entry.
+This is why restarting of a trace context SHOULD clear up the `tracestate` list.

+There are scenarios, however, which may require a different behavior.
+For example, if trace was restarted when entered some secure boundaries and than restored back when it is leaving those boundaries - keeping original `tracestate` entries will increase tracing vendors interoperability.
+Vendor-specific context will be propagated thru the these secure boundaries.

+Scenarios like one above require careful coding and understanding of what they are trying to achieve.
+It should be considered an exception.
+Implementations should discourage this type of restarts.
+For example, implementations may allow this scenario only by means of restarting the trace WITH `tracestate` clean up and than re-population of `tracestate` can only be implemented as an explicit copy/pasting of `tracestate` entries one by one.

 ## Response headers

 **TL;DR;** There are many scenarios where collaboration between distributed tracing vendors require writing and reading response headers.